State Supreme Court Elections to Watch in 2024

 The court recently reversed course on long-running redistricting litigation, dismissing a partisan gerrymandering case challenging the state’s legislative maps as unconstitutional after a previous majority had repeatedly ruled in favor of the plaintiffs.
 In the coming years, the court will likely be asked to interpret new voter-adopted constitutional amendments, including last year’s amendment protecting abortion access.

 Three incumbent justices — Michael Donnelly (D), Melody Stewart (D), and Joseph Deters (R) — are up for election.
 Donnelly will face state trial judge Megan Shanahan (R) in November.
 Incumbents Stewart and Deters are both running for Stewart’s seat, as Deters opted to run for a full term rather than a partial term for the seat he was appointed to last year.
 That leaves the remainder of Deters’s term open.
-Appellate judges Lisa Forbes (D) and Terri Jamison (D) will compete in a March 19 primary to face Franklin County trial judge Dan Hawkins (R) in November for Deters’ seat.
+Appellate judge Lisa Forbes (D) will face Franklin County trial judge Dan Hawkins (R) in November for Deters’s seat.
 A Democratic majority may be unlikely as Republican candidates won all three elections in 2022 by double-digit margins.

 Other notable races